 Recently, the Masquelet technique has become popular for the reconstruction of massive bone defects after tumor resection[17,18].
-Biau et al[19] reported that they had successfully used the Masquelet technique in a case of Ewing sarcoma with a 16-cm bone defect after tumor resection.
+Biau et al[19] reported that they had successfully used the Masquelet technique in a case of Ewing sarcoma with a 16 cm bone defect after tumor resection.
 According to them, this technique is also reliable for massive intercalary reconstruction after tumor resection.
-Villemagne et al[20] carried out a retrospective study on the use of the Masquelet technique in treating bone defects after surgical resection of malignant bone tumor in 12 children.
+Villemagne et al[20] carried out a retrospective study on the use of the Masquelet technique in treating bone defects after surgical resection of malignant bone tumors in 12 children.
 They concluded that the Masquelet technique does not require very high microsurgical skills and carries a lower rate of infection.
 However, they also mentioned that the two invasive surgeries are drawbacks to the use of this technique.
-Some studies have explored the possibility of a one-stage procedure for the Masquelet technique in non-infectious cases, and some of them have reported better outcome and lower morbidity[21].
+Some studies have explored the possibility of a one-stage procedure for the Masquelet technique in non-infectious cases, and some of them have reported better outcomes and lower morbidity[21].

 In our previous studies, we used an antibiotic-loaded PMMA construct combined with an autograft for reconstruction of the thoracic and lumbar spine.
-There was no sign of infection, and bonegraft union was achieved in all the patients; the functional results were satisfactory as well[5,6].
+There was no sign of infection, and bonegraft union was achieved in all patients; the functional results were also satisfactory[5,6].
 We have therefore extended this method for biological reconstruction after en bloc resection in the presented case.
-In order to ensure better support and reduce the operating time, we used a 20-cm free non-vascularized fibula flap.
+In order to ensure better support and reduce the operating time, we used a 20 cm free non-vascularized fibula flap.
 Unlike the methods mentioned in other studies, we did not remove the periosteum of the fibular graft for the sake of better callus formation.
-As observed in our previous studies, the PMMA construct adequately mimicked the effect of induced membrane in Masquelet technique and therefore facilitated the revascularization of the fibular flap with the intact periosteum.
+As observed in our previous studies, the PMMA construct adequately mimicked the effect of induced membrane using the Masquelet technique, and therefore facilitated the revascularization of the fibular flap with the intact periosteum.
 Six months after surgery, bone union was clearly confirmed in both the proximal and distal femur by CT scanning.
 Moreover, considerable bone formation was observed around the PMMA construct.
-No any sign of fracture of fibular flap and breakage of inner fixation were observed up to the 28-mo follow-up.
-However, unlike reported in the literature, hypertrophy of the fibular flap could not be observed at the end of follow-up.
+No signs of fracture of the fibular flap nor breakage of the inner fixation were observed up to the 28 mo follow-up.
+However, unlike reports in the literature, hypertrophy of the fibular flap could not be observed at the end of follow-up.
 The possible reason is that the PMMA construct and inner fixation have some stress-shielding effect on it.
-A long-term follow-up is needed to make a clarification.
+A long-term follow-up is needed to make this clarification.

 Conclusion

 Epiphyseal distraction can be easily applied to obtain a safe margin in cases of osteosarcoma around the knee where the epiphysis is not involved.
-Hybrid reconstruction with an antibiotic-loaded PMMA construct combined with a free non-vascularized fibular graft has several advantages such as easy manufacturing, less time consuming, lower chances of infection and better bone union.
+Hybrid reconstruction with an antibiotic-loaded PMMA construct combined with a free non-vascularized fibular graft has several advantages, such as easy manufacturing, less time-consuming, lower chances of infection and better bone union.
 Our case report provides an alternative technique for biological reconstruction after joint-sparing surgery in osteosarcoma patients.

 Acknowledgements

-We’d like to thank Mrs. Jing Wan (the wife of Dr. Jun Wan) for her hard work in language editing and selfless support for this study.
+We would like to thank Mrs. Jing Wan (the wife of Dr. Jun Wan) for her hard work in language editing and selfless support for this study.

 References